euggio/Simple-Chatty-Bot/README.md

 > 1. To repeat a statement multiple times.
 > 2. To decompose a program into several small subroutines.
 > 3. To determine the execution time of a program.
-> 4. To interrupt the execution of a program.
+> 4. To interrupt the execution of a program.<br/>
 4<br/>
 Please, try again.<br/>
 2<br/>